 St Michael’s can boast some notable Ministers in its post Reformation history such as the second Minister Rev Andrew Blackhall who was an accomplished composer of music.
 Rev Alexander Carlyle was a pioneer of the Sunday School movement and whose autobiograpghy shed light on a very turbulent period in Scotland’s history.

-Rev John Beveridge was a campaigner for the renewal of worship and distiguished himself by his devotion to duty during a cholera outbreak.
+Rev John Beveridge was a campaigner for the renewal of worship and distinguished himself by his devotion to duty during a cholera outbreak.

 In 2005, St Michael’s celebrated the two hundredth anniversary of the present building.